 Once the program begins, MMJ patients can possess a maximum of 2.5 ounces every 14 days.
 Unfortunately, Mississippi residents are not permitted to cultivate cannabis at home.
 On the plus side, local towns are unable to ban MMJ.

 What Are the Penalties for Buying, Selling, and Possessing Cannabis in Mississippi?

 Although Mississippi law has decriminalized possession of small amounts of weed, the state issues harsh penalties beyond that.
-A second offense, when caught with under 30 grams of cannabis, is a misdemeanor and results in up to 60 days in prison.
+When caught with under 30 grams of cannabis, a second offense is a misdemeanor and results in up to 60 days in prison.
 A third offense could see you spend up to six months in jail.

 If you have over 30 grams of marijuana, it is a felony crime with a jail term of up to three years.
 It doesn’t matter if it is your first offense.
 The difference between having 30 and 31 grams of weed on your person in Mississippi is profound!
 Once caught with 250+ grams, you could receive a prison term of eight years.

 The sale of any amount of cannabis in Mississippi is a felony and carries jail time of up to three years.
 Once the amount exceeds 500 grams, the maximum sentence increases to 20 years.
 Incidentally, selling to a minor or within 1500 feet of a church, school, or another designated area, is a felony that carries double prison time and fines.